 - This is the last Tekken game where all the stages have no walls.

-- In Tekken Bowling mode it is possible to K.O Dr. Boskonovitch and the other people watching from the sidelines.
+- In Tekken Bowl mode it is possible to K.O Dr. Bosconovitch and the other people watching from the sidelines.
 To do this you must move your character all the way to the left and then try to press the X button when the moving cursor is to the left (this works much better with right handed characters).
 If done correctly you'll hear the announcer say "K.O!"

 - Tiger Jackson appears alongside Eddy Gordo in the latter's ending further alluding to the fact that Tiger could not be an alter ego of Eddy.
 However, as Tekken Tag is non-canon, this could just be a surreal ending.